openshift-labs/learn-katacoda/workshops/workshop-1/03-scaling-and-self-healing-of-pods.md

 out of existence, *ReplicationControllers* (RC) are used to specify and then ensure the desired number of *Pods* (replicas) are in existence.
 For example, if you always want your application server to be scaled to 3 *Pods* (instances), a *ReplicationController* is needed.
-Without an RC, any *Pods* that are killed or somehow die/exit are not automatically restarted. *ReplicationControllers* are how OpenShift "self heals".
+Without a RC, any *Pods* that are killed or somehow die/exit are not automatically restarted. *ReplicationControllers* are how OpenShift "self heals".